-Captum is a flexible easy-to-use model interpretability library for PyTorch, providing state-of-the-art tools for understanding how specific neurons and layers affect predictions.
-Its techniques are split up into three categories – General Attribution Techniques, Layer Attribution Techniques, Neuron Attribution Techniques.
+Captum is a flexible, easy-to-use model interpretability library for PyTorch, providing state-of-the-art tools for understanding how specific neurons and layers affect predictions.
+Its techniques are split into three categories – General Attribution Techniques, Layer Attribution Techniques, and Neuron Attribution Techniques.

-Captum also has an interpretability visualization widget called Captum Insights, which allows users to interactively interpret vision and text models.
+Captum also has an interpretability visualization widget called Captum Insights, allowing users to interpret vision and text models interactively.